 Prepare your resume

-Before you apply for a job, you need to write a great resume.
+Before you apply for any high-paying job without a degree, you need to write a great resume.
 Your resume should include all the social work experience you have gathered, including your volunteer jobs.
 It should also indicate any courses or certifications that show that you would be a good fit for a social work role.

 Start searching on job platforms